LOADING ...

 officer's-name-and-any-other-kind-of-thing-you-gotta-say", and for

-forty-five minutes and understood a word that he said, but we had
+forty-five and nobody understood a word that he said, but we had

-fun filling out the and playing with the pencils on the bench there,
+fun out the forms and playing with the pencils on the bench there,

-and I filled out the massacre with the part harmony, and wrote it
+and I filled out the massacre with the four part harmony, and it

 pencil, and I over the piece of paper, and there, there on the

-the side, in parentheses, capital letters, quotated, read the
+the other side, in parentheses, capital letters, quotated, the

 following

-I went to the sargent, said, "Sargeant, you got a lot a damn gall to
+I went over to the sargent, said, "Sargeant, you got a lot a damn to

-ask me if I've rehabilitated myself, I mean, I mean, I that just, I'm
+ask me if rehabilitated myself, I mean, I mean, I mean that just, I'm

-sittin' here on the bench, I mean I'm sittin here on the W bench
+sittin' here on the bench, I mean I'm sittin here on the Group W

-'cause you want to if I'm moral enough join the army, burn women,
+'cause you want to know if I'm enough join the army, burn women,

-said, "Kid, we don't like your kind, and we're gonna you fingerprints
+said, "Kid, we don't like your kind, and we're gonna send you

 off to Washington."

-And friends, somewhere in Washington enshrined in some folder, is a
+And friends, somewhere in Washington enshrined in little folder, is a

-study in black and white of my fingerprints.
-And the reason I'm
+study in black and of my fingerprints.
+And the only reason I'm

-singing you this song now is cause you may know in a similar
+singing you this now is cause you may know somebody in a similar

 situation, or you may be in a similar situation, and if in a

-situation like that there's only one thing you can do and that's walk
+situation like there's only one thing you can do and that's walk into

-one person, just one person it they may think he's really sick and
+one person, just one person does it they may he's really sick and

-they take him.
+they won't him.
 And if two people, two people do it, in harmony,

-they may think they're both faggots and they won't either of them.
+they may think they're both faggots and won't take either of them.

-And three do it, three, can you imagine, three people walking in
+And three people do it, three, can you imagine, people walking in

 singin a bar of Alice's Restaurant and walking out.
 They may it's an